• Skip to primary navigation

 Resting the meat

 After pulling the seared roast of the grill, allow it to rest on a cutting board uncovered for 10 minutes.
-Remove the butcher twine with scissors and slice with a sharp knife into 1" pieces to serve.
+Remove the butcher twine with scissors and slice and serve with a sharp knife into 1" pieces.

 The reason to NOT cover the meat with something such as aluminum foil when resting is to prevent the outside crust from becoming soggy.
 With only 10 minutes of resting, there is no need to worry about the beef becoming cold.